Trusting God and Enjoying the Journey on a Road Less Traveled

 Author

-• Dorianne Cammarota
+• Tony Cammarota Family

 Dorianne is the wife of Tony Cammarota and Mom to their four children: Mia, Ian, Soren, and Jenna.
 She has been homeschooling for nine years and is a tutor for the Classical Conversations Challenge B program, as well as a speaker for the Classical Conversations summer parent practicums.
 When she's not cheering her kids on from the sidelines of sporting events, you might find her eating good chips and salsa, or planning their next road trip!